 Both platforms are quite safe and provide several security measures to their customers.
 Although users may password certain lock files and encrypt particular emails, Outlook may have a slight edge.

-We hope we were able to eliminate all your queries about how to send anonymous emails and also provide you with a vast and detailed scenario of Anonymous mailings.
+We hope we can eliminate all your queries about how to send anonymous emails and provide you with a vast and detailed scenario of Anonymous mailings.
 So, which method are you choosing today?

 Do you value your privacy online?